alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 [@colquhoun2014sub].
-Indeed, many of the academics who voice objections to the use of metrics, alternative and traditional, do so because they object to the emphasis shifting away from quality towards impact [@burrows2013lwn; @colquhoun2014wos];
+Indeed, many of the academics who voice objections to the use of metrics, alternative and traditional, do so because they object to the emphasis shifting away from quality towards impact [@burrows2013lwn; @colquhoun2014wos].
-while impact is easier to measure, it is less within a researcher's control than the intrinsic quality of their outputs.
+While researchers have a great deal of control over the quality of their outputs, the level of impact they receive, especially as judged by a set of metrics, depends on many factors outside their influence.

 Gaming the system
 -----------------